Permission to write the thesis

 When planning the title of their theses, students should bear in mind that most book binders charge extra for overly long titles.

 Students hold the copyright to their thesis.
 To remind readers that the thesis is protected by copyright, a statement outlining the permission to use under specifically stated conditions and indicating the address of the position, department, or college to which requests for such permission should be sent will immediately follow the Title Page.
-This page should reflect the addresses of the student’s Department in addition to the College of Graduate Studies and Research.
+This page should reflect the addresses of the student’s department in addition to the College of Graduate and Postdoctoral Studies.

 As a condition for the award of the degree the author is required to give permission to the University Library to make the thesis available for inspection and to permit copying of the thesis in any manner, in whole or in part, for scholarly purposes only.

 Reference in a thesis or dissertation to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise, does not constitute or imply its endorsement, recommendation, or favoring by the University of Saskatchewan.
 The views and opinions of the author do not state or reflect those of the University of Saskatchewan, and shall not be used for advertising or product endorsement purposes.
 The Disclaimer statement is required when there are proprietary brand names etc. used in the thesis/dissertation.

 The abstract should identify clearly and succinctly the purpose of the research, the methods used, the results obtained and the significance of the results or findings.
 A maximum of 350 words (1 word = 5 letters or spaces) is suggested for the Abstract.
 A figure or figures may be included in the abstract.

 The content of this single page is left to the discretion of the author.
 It is suggested, however, that the page make reference:

 - to guidance received by the author from his or her supervisor and Advisory Committee members.

 - to any financial assistance received to carry out the project.